dbreon88/daiagon-alley/README.md

 - Dive deeper into scalability optimization.
 Doing a throughout scalability "audit" would likely lead to many learnings and performance improvements.
 I have previously enjoyed using tools like [HoneyComb](https://www.honeycomb.io/overview/) which will be a great addition to this dev environment.
 Using this with a tool like k6 has been a game changer in past projects.
 A front end test suite as well.
 Jest is a nice framework and is already built into my react app.

 - Explore server side rendering options.
 My stack allows for flexible switching of server vs client side processing and rendering. **ALL** the kids these days are chatting about "SSR" apps and their support of fast initial page loads.
-While I do not think this application should totally become SSR, It deserves some trial as my site has a simple UI and is a read only site with no writes.
+While I do not think this application should totally become SSR, It could be useful in some features as my site has a simple UI and is a read only site with no writes.

-- More db security.
+- Better database security.
 SQL injection prevention.
-Use prepared statements (which may speed things up as well)
+Use of prepared statements (which may speed things up as well)

 - Make it more pretty: get on that css grind